 You can go as simple or as complex as you want.
 I found tabletop Christmas Trees at Target, Hobby Lobby, and Michaels.
 I’m sure you can find them at other craft stores and Walmart.
 There are generally two tabletop sizes and I chose the slightly bigger ones, because there are more ornament choices in the bigger size.

-I used the 1.7 in/ 45mm sized ornament glass balls.
-I’ll usually go to Michaels and Hobby Lobby, because there’s always a 40% or 50% coupon online at the store’s website.
+I used the 1.7 in/ 45mm sized ornament glass balls, and I’ll usually buy them at Michaels and Hobby Lobby, because there’s always a 40% or 50% coupon online at the store’s website.
 Trees ran me from $6-$8 and the ornament boxes around $4.

 First, pick your favorite Disney characters and pay attention to the colors that represent them.
 Start there and then add on details depending on time and money.
 I was low on both, so I went simple.

-Since I have been watching all the Marvel movies in order to get ready for Avengers 4 and Captain Marvel, I decided on a couple of Marvel Christmas trees.
+Since I have been watching all the Marvel movies in order over the winter to get ready for Black Widow and Marvel Phase 4, I decided on a couple of Marvel Christmas trees.
 Plus, I already had some Marvel things at home.

 Captain America Christmas Tree